 - juvenile idiopathic arthritis

-- thyroid autoimmune diseases, including Hashimoto’s disease and Grave’s disease
+- thyroid autoimmune diseases, including Hashimoto’s thyroiditis and Grave’s disease

 Still, more research is needed to fully understand the potential link between EBV and autoimmune conditions.